ACTION: Current routes

 ACTION operates a 7-day network of bus routes including nine main routes and 48 local routes.
+Routes R2, R3 and R4 together provide a frequent service between City and Belconnen and routes R4 and R5 together provide a frequent service between City and Woden.

 R2

-Route R2 is a limited stop service between Fraser, Kippax, Belconnen, City, Parkes, Barton and Iron Knob Street, Fyshwick (at the Canberra Outlet Centre).
+Route R2 links Fraser, Kippax, Belconnen, City, Parkes, Barton and Iron Knob Street, Fyshwick (at the Canberra Outlet Centre).

-It operates at a 15-minute frequency on weekdays and it operates at a 30-minute frequency on weekends and public holidays.
+It operates at a 7 to 15-minute frequency on weekdays and it operates at a 30-minute frequency on weekends and public holidays.

 R3

-Route R3 is a limited stop service between Spence, Belconnen, City, Russell Offices and Canberra Airport.
+Route R3 links Spence, Belconnen, City, Russell Offices and Canberra Airport.

 It operates at a 15-minute frequency on weekdays and it operates at a 30-minute frequency on weekends and public holidays.

 R4

-Route R4 services provide a high-frequency link between Belconnen, City, Woden and Tuggeranong.
+Route R4 services provide a link between Belconnen, City, Woden and Tuggeranong.

-It operates at a 5 to 10-minute frequency on weekdays and it operates at a 15-minute frequency on weekends and public holidays.
+It operates at a 5 to 12-minute frequency on weekdays and it operates at a 15-minute frequency on weekends and public holidays.

 R5

-Route R5 is a high-frequency link between the City, Woden, Erindale Centre, Calwell Centre and Lanyon Marketplace.
+Route R5 is link between the City, Woden, Erindale Centre, Calwell Centre and Lanyon Marketplace.

-It operates at a 15-minute frequency on weekdays and it operates at a 30-minute frequency on weekends and public holidays.
+It operates at a 12-minute frequency on weekdays and it operates at a 30-minute frequency on weekends and public holidays.

 R6

-Route R6 is a high-frequency link between the City, Parkes, Barton, Kingston, Manuka, Narrabundah, the Canberra Hospital and Woden.
+Route R6 is a link between the City, Parkes, Barton, Kingston, Manuka, Narrabundah, the Canberra Hospital and Woden.

-It operates at a 15-minute frequency on weekdays and it operates at a 30-minute frequency on weekends and public holidays.
+It operates at a 10 to 15-minute frequency on weekdays and it operates at a 30-minute frequency on weekends and public holidays.

 R7

-Route R7 is an express link between the City, Cooleman Court and Chapman.
+Route R7 provides a direct link between the City, Cooleman Court and Chapman.

 It operates at a 15-minute frequency on weekdays and it operates at a 30-minute frequency on weekends and public holidays.

 R8

-Route R8 is a direct main route between the Gungahlin Town Centre and the bus stations at Belconnen.
+Route R8 is a direct route between the Gungahlin Town Centre and the bus stations at Belconnen.

 It operates at a 15-minute frequency on weekdays and it operates at a 30-minute frequency on weekends and public holidays.